 Since the parents don't always have the same alleles, the cornsnake can have different alleles paired together.
-When the pair is identical, it is called homozygous, which is often shortened to "homo."
-The above cornsnake is homozygous at the Square, Star, Heart, Spade, and Rectangle loci.
+When the pair of alleles are identical, this is called homozygous, which is often shortened to "homo."
+The above cornsnake is homozygous at the Square, Star,